Veteran Affairs Office (VAO)

 • Transcripts from all previously attended colleges and universities are required for incoming transfer students.
 Certification process will not begin until all letters of non attendance and or transcripts from previous institutions are submitted and evaluated for Grossmont credit.

-RESIDENT CERTIFICATION (***FOR FALL 2022-SPRING 2023***)
+RESIDENT CERTIFICATION (***FOR FALL 2023-SPRING 2024***)

-A course will be determined as a RESIDENT course if its course description on Web Advisor/Self-Service contains a meeting date, time and students are required to come to campus.
+A course will be determined as a RESIDENT course if its course description on Self-Service contains a meeting date, time and students are required to come to campus.
 Hybrid courses are considered resident.
 Example: Section XXXX will meet 08/17/2020-12/14/2020 Tuesday 6:00-8:55PM, Lecture, Bldg 10 100.
-Course descriptions for RESIDENT courses are worded many different ways, but they will always contain a meeting date, time and location.
+Course descriptions for RESIDENT courses are worded many different ways, but they will always contain a meeting date, time and physical location.
 Regardless of wording, HYFLEX courses DO NOT qualify as RESIDENT courses.

 You only need to be registered in one RESIDENT course for the term you want to be considered resident.
 For example if all of your courses start April 5, 2023 you only need one resident course to be considered resident for the duration of the resident course.